nhgiang98/CodeComplete_2ndEdition_Summary/README.md

 	* Code is duplicated, long, nested and poor cohesion, abstraction, encapsulation.
 * Specific Refactoring:
 	* Never write document code or design ahead.
-* Data level refactoring: Rename a variable with a clearer or more informative name, Replace a magic number with a named constant, use a local variable for local purposes rather than a parameter
+* Data level refactoring:
+	* Rename a variable with a clearer or more informative name; Replace a magic number with a named constant, use a local variable for local purposes rather than a parameter
+* Statement Level refactoring:
-* Statement*Level refactoring: Use break or return instead of a loop control variable, decompose a boolean expression, create and use null objects instead of testing for null values
+	* Use break or return instead of a loop control variable, decompose a boolean expression, create and use null objects instead of testing for null values
+* Routine Level refactoring:
-* Routine*Level refactoring: remove a parameter if a routine no longer uses a parameter, add a parameter when needed.
+	* Remove a parameter if a routine no longer uses a parameter, add a parameter when needed.
-* Class implementing refactoring: include pulling up or pushing down data or methods; separating or combining classes with subclasses.
+* Class implementing refactoring:
+	* Include pulling up or pushing down data or methods; separating or combining classes with subclasses.
-* Class interface refactoring: move a routine to another class; hide a delegate, replace inheritance with delegation,…
+* Class interface refactoring:
+	* Move a routine to another class; hide a delegate, replace inheritance with delegation,…
-* System level refactoring: create a definitive reference source for data you can not control; replace error code with exceptions or vice versa.
+* System level refactoring:
+	* Create a definitive reference source for data you can not control; replace error code with exceptions or vice versa.
 * Refactoring safely:
 	* Keep refactoring small; do refactoring on at a time; make frequently checkpoints.
 	* Add test cases; use your compiler warning; review the changes.